Frances Alda: Career

 In 1908, the former La Scala impresario Giulio Gatti-Casazza became director of the Metropolitan Opera.
 On 7 December 1908 Alda made her debut there.
-On 4 April 1910, Alda and Gatti-Casazza married.
 According to American Art News (New York, 19 March 1910), Adolfo Müller-Ury was painting Alda just before her marriage.
 It was in New York that Alda furthered her career, appearing to acclaim in such famous operas as Martha, Manon Lescaut, Otello, Faust, Mefistofele and La bohème.
 She began recording for the Victor Talking Machine Company in 1908 and several of her records became best-sellers.
 She created the title roles in Victor Herbert's Madeleine and Henry Hadley's Cleopatra's Night as well as Roxane in Walter Damrosch's Cyrano.
 She also sang regularly with Enrico Caruso.

 Alda toured Australia and New Zealand in 1927, saying in an interview she loathed the former.
-She and Gatti-Casazza separated the following year and then divorced.
 In 1929, she left the Met but continued to give concerts, make radio broadcasts and appear in vaudeville.
+She also taught students, among them the dilettante Ganna Walska.

 Alda's 1937 autobiography was titled Men, Women, & Tenors.